We let autistic and ADHD children enjoy themselves

 What we do

-Our activities are designed by autism and ADHD specialists.
-We understand these children’s challenges and the importance of their special interests.
+Our activities are designed and run by specialists with lived experience of autism and ADHD.
+We understand the children’s challenges and the importance of their special interests.

 We work with a wide range of organisations to provide inclusive events for autistic children and their families: